Geet-Joshi/TodoistClone/README.md

 # TodoistClone
-Repository for frontend and backend code of Todoist clone app
+Repository for frontend backend code of Todoist clone app